michaelpeterswa/FarmingHelper/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://michaelpeterswa.com)

-# Example CraftBukkit Plugin for 1.13
+# FarmingHelper Spigot Plugin for 1.13+
 requested by Myld on my server

-> Repository for my test plugin for CraftBukkit Minecraft servers
+> Repository for my farming plugin for Spigot/Craftbukkit Minecraft servers

-This plugin gives users a rainbow Unbreaking 1 Wooden Hoe when they use the plugin's command (/peen)
+This plugin gives users a rainbow Unbreaking 1 Wooden Hoe when they use the plugin's command (/fh hoe)

 ## Release History